-Ancient Lake Farms plans to be fully organic with their supplements of both dry and liquid fertilizers.
-The proposed dry fertilizers include dry worm castings as well as Chicken and Bat Guano.
-As for liquid fertilizers most of it will be coming from MaxSea and organic compost.
-The pesticides that will be used for this cultivation project include citric acid oil and Sulphur, both at limited quantities during the growing months and only used when necessary.
+Coastle plans to be fully organic with their supplements of both dry and liquid fertilizers.
+The proposed fertilizers for the project will be organic compost.
+Any fertilizers and pesticides used with this project will be from the approved list through CDFA prior to use.
 All of the fertilizers, nutrients, and pesticides will only be purchased and delivered to the property as needed.
-They will be stored separately in the secure storage shed, in their original containers and used as directed by the manufacturer.
+They will be stored separately in the processing facility, in their original containers and used as directed by the manufacturer.
 All pesticides/fertilizers will be mixed/prepared on an impermeable surface with secondary containment, at least 100 feet from surface water bodies.
 Empty containers will be disposed of by placing them in a separate seal tight bin with a fitted lid and disposed of at the local solid waste facility within the county.
 At no time will fertilizers/nutrients be applied at a rate greater than 319 pounds of nitrogen per acre per year (requirement of the State Water Resource Control Board's Cannabis General Order).
 Water soluble fertilizers/nutrients will be delivered via the drip and micro-spray irrigation system(s) of the proposed cultivation operation to promote optimal plant growth and flower formation while using as little product as necessary.
 Petroleum products will be stored year-round in State of California-approved containers with secondary containment and separate from pesticides and fertilizers, within the storage area.
-When Jerusalem grade rd. meets SRA standards, the building permit for the processing facility will be submitted and all storage will be within the processing facility.

 The proposed cultivation operation will utilize drip irrigation systems, to conserve water resources.
-The well near the northern parcel boundary will be pumped above ground to the water storage tanks directly next to the cultivation area.
-From the well to the storage tanks ALF will utilize aboveground water lines, which are a combination of PVC piping and black poly tubing.
-Water use is projected to be approximately 747,740 gallons per year (please see Water Use Section for methodology).
-The cultivation property is fairly sloped downhill, meaning rainwater runoff will need to be mitigated.
-Straw wattles are proposed around the entire southern border of the cultivation area to filter sediment from stormwater as it moves on to the property's seasonal drainages.
+The well on parcel number 007-015-63 will be pumped to the water storage tanks directly next to the cultivation areas.
+From the well to the storage tanks Coastle will utilize existing water lines, which are a combination of PVC piping and black poly tubing.
+Water use is projected to be approximately 5,961,931 gallons per year (please see Water Use Section for methodology).
+Straw wattles are proposed around the cultivation areas to filter sediment from stormwater as it moves off the property.
 The natural existing vegetated buffer will be maintained as needed between all project areas and waterways on the property.

-A Biological Assessment for the property was completed on January 23, 2020, prepared by Pinecrest Environmental Consulting, 105 Morris Street Suite 184, Sebastopol, California 95472.
-The results of the Biological Assessment are described below, however for the complete results please see the attached report.
+A Biological Assessment for the property was completed on September 9, 2020 prepared by Pinecrest Environmental Consulting, 105 Morris Street Suite 184, Sebastopol, California 95472.
+The results of the Biological Assessment can be found in the attached report.